tryh4rdxgod/Projects/Taiv_Pro(C++_CSS)/README.txt

 The app saves data in the browser's localStorage.
 That means data stays on the same browser/computer unless you reset demo data or clear browser storage.

-HOW TO PRESENT THIS TO TAIV
-Say this:

-"I made two versions.
-The C++ version proves I can build a Windows app, but this polished Studio version shows the product thinking better.
-It tracks venue accounts, campaign notes, revenue opportunity, priority, owner and follow-ups.
-The point is not to replace Taiv's CRM, but to show how I think about account coordination, sales operations, clean data and follow-up discipline."

 FEATURES
 - Create/edit/delete account